ROCm/rocprofiler-systems/README.md

 rm -rf rocprof-sys-build && cmake -B rocprof-sys-build -D CMAKE_INSTALL_PREFIX=/opt/rocprofiler-systems -D ROCPROFSYS_USE_ROCM=ON -D ROCPROFSYS_USE_PYTHON=ON -D ROCPROFSYS_USE_OMPT=ON -D ROCPROFSYS_USE_MPI_HEADERS=ON -D ROCPROFSYS_BUILD_PAPI=ON -D ROCPROFSYS_BUILD_LIBUNWIND=ON -D ROCPROFSYS_BUILD_DYNINST=ON -D DYNINST_BUILD_TBB=ON -D DYNINST_BUILD_BOOST=ON -D DYNINST_BUILD_ELFUTILS=ON -D DYNINST_BUILD_LIBIBERTY=ON -D ROCPROFSYS_BUILD_TESTING=ON -D ROCPROFSYS_INSTALL_PERFETTO_TOOLS=ON && cmake --build rocprof-sys-build --target all --parallel 8 && cmake --build rocprof-sys-build --target install && source /opt/rocprofiler-systems/share/rocprofiler-systems/setup-env.sh
 ```

+**Note**: If your system has less than 32GB of RAM, consider reducing the `--parallel 8` flag to `--parallel 4` to prevent running out of memory during the build process.

 Then, to run the automated test suite, navigate to `rocprof-sys-build` and run the following command:

 ```shell